England striker Wayne Rooney 'driven by international trophies'

 Wayne Rooney claims his England career will be "pointless" unless he wins major international honours.

-The striker, 27, won his 81st England cap in the 1-1 draw with the Republic of Ireland at Wembley on Wednesday.
+The striker, 27, won his 81st England cap in

 But he maintains that personal milestones mean nothing unless he wins the World Cup or European Championship.